apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

 : Whether the index for this property is used for equality conditions, ordering, and is not null conditions.

+notNullCheckEnabled
+: Since 1.1.8
+: If the property is checked for _is not null_ then this should be set to true.
+  To reduce the index size,
+  this should only be enabled for nodeTypes that are not generic.
+    * _//element(*, app:Asset)[jcr:content/@excludeFromSearch]

+  For details, see [IS NOT NULL support][OAK-2234].

 nullCheckEnabled
 : Since 1.0.12
 : If the property is checked for _is null_ then this should be set to true.
-This should only be enabled for nodeTypes which are not generic as it leads to index entry for all nodes of that type where this property is not set.
+This should only be enabled for nodeTypes that are not generic as it leads to index entry for all nodes of that type where this property is not set.
     * _//element(*, app:Asset)[not(jcr:content/@excludeFromSearch)]